metaesque/meta/README.md

   because Meta can find the parent definition to determine that param 'a' has type int (and can insert parent comment block, etc.)

+  NOTE: may need to make 'super' a secondary attribute, not feature attribute, in order to specify position within super() call.

 - Provide a syntax on 'var' within 'params:' to indicate that the default value should be "whatever the default of the parent invocation is" for use in super calls.